 Introduction to Judaism: Seattle

 Tuition for the 18-week course is $280.
 A non-refundable $50 registration fee is included.
 The tuition fee allows for either one or two people to attend, and we encourage couples to attend together or singles to invite an interested friend.
 If you are yourself a member of a URJ-affiliated Reform congregation, the tuition is $200.
-You will also have to purchase the required textbooks for the class (appr. $110).
+Refund policy: No refunds after the first session.
+Please purchase the required textbooks for the class (appr. $110).
 View the textbook list.

 If the URJ Introduction to Judaism locations are inaccessible to you, please check with your local synagogue which might offer its own Introduction course.
 Visit the listing of Reform synagogues to find one near you.